YYC Young Citizen Scientist Program

 - Building on their natural curiosity to foster a connection to place, as well as a heightened interest in the natural world, leading to an increase in environmental stewardship

 - Moving science outside of the merely theoretical, by contributing their work to meaningful scientific research that has real world impact

-Green Calgary delivers the introductory in-class program, and the Canadian Parks and Wilderness Society (CPAWS) offers a further in-depth outdoor component.
-There are three YYC Young Citizen Science programs being offered: "Birds," "Bees," and "Butterflies, Moths, and Beetles."
-Please note our programs about insects are seasonal.
+Green Calgary delivers the introductory program, and the Canadian Parks and Wilderness Society (CPAWS) offers a practical, outdoor component.
+There are three YYC Young Citizen Science programs being offered:

 - Urban Wildlife (grades 7 & 9)